About

 Who We Are

-The Mobility Matters Conference is led by a multidisciplinary team of clinicians, researchers, and leaders advancing mobility and functional recovery for older adults in skilled nursing and post-acute care.
-The planning group brings deep expertise in geriatric rehabilitation, skilled nursing facility operations, health services, and implementation science, workforce development, and system level improvement.
+The Mobility Matters Conference is led by a multidisciplinary team of clinician-researchers and leaders dedicated to advancing mobility and functional recovery for older adults in skilled nursing and post-acute care.

-Grounded in the aims of our NIH-supported initiative, we are committed to developing evidence-based mobility strategies that translate into practical, sustainable changes in everyday care.
-We have convened participants with broad experience and diverse perspectives; individuals positioned to influence practice, inform policy, and accelerate innovations that meaningfully improve cost-effective mobility and quality of life of older adults.
+Grounded in the aims of our NIH-supported initiative, we focus on translating research and innovation into practical, sustainable improvements in everyday care.
+The conference convenes participants with expansive perspectives and deep experience, individuals positioned to influence practice, inform policy, and accelerate innovations that improve mobility, independence, and quality of life for older adults.

 Conference Goals